troyzhxu/bean-searcher/README.md

 ### 💥 Achieved with one line of code

-Whether simple or complex of requirements, Bean Searcher requires only one line of code
+Whether simple or complex of requirements, Bean Searcher requires only one line of code:

 ```java
 @RestController